GundlaTrinath/GundlaTrinath/README.md

-- 👋 Hi, I’m @TrinathGundla
+- 👋 Hi, I’m GundlaTrinath
-- 👀 I’m interested in python coding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning on app_development
+- 🌱 I’m currently learning on Java Full Stack
-- 💞️ I’m looking to collaborate on python development
+- 💞️ I’m looking to collaborate as Developer
-- 📫 reach me @trinathgundla@gmail.com
+- 📫 reach me trinathgundla@gmail.com

 <!---
 GundlaTrinath/GundlaTrinath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.